Lebanese bank workers let go as currency crash bites

 BEIRUT: Lebanese banks are quietly letting employees go as they seek to close branches and reduce operational costs amid the collapse of the local currency, the Lebanese pound.

-It comes after the country’s central bank tightened regulations against commercial banks.

-While some are downsizing domestically, other banks are opting to sell assets abroad.
+While some banks are downsizing domestically, others are opting to sell assets abroad.

-The number of branches estimated to have closed ranges between 300 and 400 out of a total 1,100.
+The number of branches estimated to have closed ranges between 300 and 400 out of a total of 1,100 in the country.
 Employees and contractors have been the first to feel the effects of the decisions.

 George Al-Hajj, president of the Federation of Syndicates of Bank Employees, said that 2021 has been “very hard” for bank employees in Lebanon, adding: “Although no statistics have been conducted to show the exact number of laid-off employees, their number does not exceed 4,500.”